RiyadhKh4n/CoinFrog/TESTING.md

 ![ValidInput3](assets/images/testing/validinput3.png)

+---

-The next issue I had to solve was I needed to be able pass the user input (ticker) to the api in order be able to retrieve the appropriate data that the user wanted to view.
+The next issue I had to solve was I needed to be able pass the user input (ticker) to the API in order be able to retrieve the appropriate data that the user wanted to view.
 I first began with the demo function that I used in order to call the api with the ticker hard coded.

 ```
 def getSHIBprice():